labbsr0x/go-horse/README.md

 The routes are duplicated, one version with a `/token/{token}` prefixed and another version without the token prefix.

 In our case, this was used in conjunction with a CLI that logs the user in and changes the DOCKER_HOST env var in the user machine to our go-horse address with the token added in its path.
-The first filter - with order equals 0, extract the token, validates the user and rewrite the url calling `ctx.setVar('targetEndpoint', '<tokenless_url>')`.
+The first filter - with order equals 0, extract the token, validates the user and rewrite the url calling `ctx.values.set('path', '<tokenless_url>')`.

 Another possible solution, and more elegant - i think, is to insert a token as a header in all docker CLI commands requests.
 This can be achieved by editing /~/.docker/config.json file, inserting the property `"HttpHeaders": { "token": "?" },`.
 The request to docker daemon will carry the token in its headers and a filter can read and validate it - sending a request to an identity manager?
 Maybe.